Tim Scott lost his own presidential bid. But he caught Donald Trump's eye for vice president - ExBulletin

 Trump's march to the Republican nomination has featured a slew of vice-presidential candidates.
 Some have been openly fighting for the position for more than a year now, going to Trump rallies and campaigning for him in early-voting states.
 If Trump wins the White House, he will be constitutionally ineligible to run again, making his vice president an almost automatic front-runner in 2028.

 But any potential candidate to join Trump must consider the political fate of his latest running mate, former Vice President Mike Pence.
-He became a pariah among many Trump supporters for refusing to side with Trump's debunked election fraud theories and for trying to prevent certification of the 2020 election that Trump lost to Democrat Joe Biden.
+He became a pariah among many Trump supporters for refusing to follow Trump's debunked voter fraud theories and for trying to prevent certification of the 2020 election that Trump lost to Democrat Joe Biden.

 Scott, 58, declined to say whether he would have acted differently during the Jan.
 6 insurrection and evaded questions about the vice president's role in the election.
 Scott voted to certify the 2020 results and said during a presidential debate last year that Pence did the right thing.